efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 You can Soul Exchange and tribute an opponents monster for Dasher, making Soul Exchange a “destroy 1 opponent monster” with no downside.

-Similarly, you can do the same after an ECon take.
+Similarly, you can do the same after an E-con take.

 ---